When you scroll down in this section you will find:

 Click on the years below to get to a capture of Sindy’s website and read what was written in Pedigree’s “name” by that time.

-History by TLSM
+History of the Pedigree Sindy, by TLSM

 Before there was Sindy there was Little Miss Vogue, Pedigree teenage vinyl dolls.
 “A new concept of the teenage doll and her wardrobe, to win the heart of the older girl and the imaginative adult”